venkateshtantravahi/PortfolioWebsite/README.md

 Welcome to my personal portfolio website!

-This portfolio is a showcase of my work as a **Data Scientist**, **Analyst**, and **Full-Stack Engineer**.
+This portfolio is a showcase of my work as a **Data Scientist** & **Analyst**.
 It includes my professional experience, certifications, projects, blog posts, and contact information—all in a modern, responsive design.

 ---